geojunky/plume-tracker/README.md

 Steps to generate cluster analyses outputs are as follows:

  * In your work area untar and unzip `data.tar.gz`, which contains cap files for a model at times 0, 65 and 70 Myr.
 Typically, cap files are output every 5 Myr -- to keep the data volume manageable, example data for only three timesteps are provided here.
-Note that cap files for the 0th timestep are mandetory.
+Note that cap files for the 0th timestep are mandatory.
  * create a folder in your work area named e.g. `output`
  * Run the following command to generate cluster analyses output for the above timesteps.